BSC-ECE-IUT/FPGA-Project/README.md

 # Design and Implementation of Microphone Array using Spartan-6
 ============

-This poject implemented for Languages of Hardware Design course at [Isfahan University of Technology](http://iut.ac.ir)
+This poject implemented for Languages of Hardware Design (FPGA) course at [Isfahan University of Technology](http://iut.ac.ir)

 HOW TO USE IT
 ---------------